DSC-SPIDAL/E599-high-performance-big-data/spring-2019/10/code/input_data/README.md

-put short description for the input data.
-For example:  Number of samples, features

 Data used is reviews data from Yelp.We split the files into 5 sizes for our experiments.The below table shows the number of reviews and the vocabulary size.